 Or at least, it could be.
 As long as you can provide your products or services across different time zones, you’re able to do so when you have a website.

 Imagine you’re in Europe, and someone in a Sydney boardroom wants your training course, or a shopper in New York wants your product.
 It’s easy and exciting to go global.

 If someone wakes up at 3 a.m with a question for your team, what can they do?
 Wait until the morning, or make a phone call and hit your voicemail?

 Easier than that.
-Instead of using your phone number, they can go onto your website and look up the answer, use the contact form, or take the email address from your contact page.
+Instead of using your phone number, they can google your website and look up the short answer, or use the contact form, or grab the email address from your contact page.